 Chinese premier orders investigation of vaccine makers

-BEIJING (AP) — China's No. 2 leader has ordered an investigation of its vaccine industry after violations by a rabies vaccine producer prompted a public outcry following scandals over shoddy drugs and food.
+BEIJING (AP) — China's No. 2 leader has ordered an investigation of its vaccine industry after violations by a maker of rabies vaccine for humans prompted a public outcry.

-In a statement, Premier Li Keqiang said the incident involving Changchun Changsheng Life Sciences Ltd., which is accused of fabricating production and inspection records, "violated a moral bottom line."
+Premier Li Keqiang's order followed the disclosure that Changchun Changsheng Life Sciences Ltd. was accused of fabricating production and inspection records for its rabies vaccine.

-The incident is an embarrassment for Chinese leaders who have struggled to restore public faith in safety regulation following deaths and injuries due to fake and shoddy drugs, milk and other goods.

-In the statement Sunday, Li promised to "resolutely crack down" on violations that endanger public safety.
+Li promised to "resolutely crack down" on violations that endanger public safety.
+He said the incident "violated a moral bottom line of the people and must be explained clearly to the public."

 There were no reports of injuries due to the rabies vaccine but the disclosure prompted an outpouring of criticism online.